PostgREST/postgrest/docs/references/api/tables_views.rst

 .. note::

-  To guarantee :ref:`index_usage`, casting on horizontal filtering is not allowed.
+  To prevent invalidating :ref:`index_usage`, casting on horizontal filtering is not allowed.
 To do this, you can use :ref:`computed_cols`.

 .. _ordering: